 April 30, 2013: Over Twenty-Three Pounds Of Awesome!

 We did the happy dance when a full set of Ogre arrived this week.
 We'll let the pictures speak for themselves:

-Above: contents of the Ogre Designer's Edition retail box.
+Above: contents of the Ogre Designer's Edition Kickstarter box.
 Yes, that's the orange crater map way off in the horizon.
-Production Manager and Line Editor not included

 Above: contents of the Ogre Designer's Edition Kickstarter box, plus one of each sponsored sheet

 The pictures above don't include the Read Me First sheet, or Pocket Ogre (which some Kickstarter supporters are receiving.
 Pocket Ogre will also be available separately).

 The conference table is approx. 4 feet wide and 15 feet long.
 (Great for playing games!)

 - Box size: 24 by 20 by 5.8 inches

 - Maps laid out end-to-end: 13.8 feet long

 - Counter sheets laid out unpunched: 25.2 square feet